jimthematrix/blockchain-features/README.md

 Some preliminary work has been done for the fault tolerance feature in the 2nd case above.
 The work is saved in a repository forked from the official Hyperledger project: [https://github.com/jimthematrix/fabric](https://github.com/jimthematrix/fabric)

-* branch "persistent-events" has one of the approaches to provide integration with a message queue (Apache Kafka), by having the fabric/events/producer package be modified to pump messages into a Kafka topic
+* branch *persistent-events* has one of the approaches to provide integration with a message queue (Apache Kafka), by having the fabric/events/producer package be modified to pump messages into a Kafka topic

   To run this: